 |ME 216C||Advanced Product Design: Implementation 2 6||4|

 AP units can be applied; have these approved by SoE Dean's Office (email Darlene Lazar at firstname.lastname@example.org) prior to final quarter and before asking advisor to sign-off.

-ME 215C is the only course that can be waived if a student takes a quarter overseas or at one of the BOSP campuses in New York or Washington DC.
+ME 115C (not available 2020-21) is the only course that can be waived if a student takes a quarter overseas or at one of the BOSP campuses in New York or Washington DC.
 Students should plan their overseas quarter to take place in sophomore year, or Spring Quarter of the junior year only.
-If the student elects to go overseas junior year, the total depth units are reduced by 4; this is approved without petition.
+If the student elects to go overseas junior year, the total depth units are reduced by 3; this is approved without petition.

 A course may only be counted towards one requirement; it may not be double-counted.
 All courses taken for the major must be taken for a letter grade if that option is offered by the instructor.
 Minimum Combined GPA for all courses in Engineering Topics (Engineering Fundamentals and Depth courses) is 2.0.